merlin-network/nemo/x/incentive/spec/01_concepts.md

 - Short-term locked - 20% multiplier and 1 month transfer restriction.
 Users receive 20% as many tokens as users who choose long-term locked tokens.
 - Long-term locked - 100% multiplier and 1 year transfer restriction.
 Users receive 5x as many tokens as users who choose short-term locked tokens.

-## USDX Minting Rewards
+## USDF Minting Rewards

-The incentive module is responsible for distribution of NEMO tokens to users who mint USDX.
+The incentive module is responsible for distribution of NEMO tokens to users who mint USDF.
 When governance adds a collateral type to be eligible for rewards, they set the rate (coins/second) at which rewards are given to users, the length of each reward period, the length of each claim period, and the amount of time reward coins must vest before users who claim them can transfer them.
-For the duration of a reward period, any user that has minted USDX using an eligible collateral type will ratably accumulate rewards in a `USDXMintingClaim` object.
-For example, if a user has minted 10% of all USDX for the duration of the reward period, they will earn 10% of all rewards for that period.
+For the duration of a reward period, any user that has minted USDF using an eligible collateral type will ratably accumulate rewards in a `USDFMintingClaim` object.
+For example, if a user has minted 10% of all USDF for the duration of the reward period, they will earn 10% of all rewards for that period.
 When the reward period ends, the claim period begins immediately, at which point users can submit a message to claim their rewards.
 Rewards are time-locked, meaning that when a user claims rewards they will receive them as a vesting balance on their account.
 Vesting balances can be used to stake coins, but cannot be transferred until the vesting period ends.
 In addition to vesting, rewards can have multipliers that vary the number of tokens received.
 For example, a reward with a vesting period of 1 month may have a multiplier of 0.25, meaning that the user will receive 25% of the reward balance if they choose that vesting schedule.

 ## SWP Token Distribution